WebCraft Dev logoWebCraftDev

 For a fine dining restaurant, plan a separate tasting menu version and seasonal menu.

-Direct booking (without intermediary)
+Direct booking without commission

-My advice: Zenchef for 95% of independent restaurants.
 The math is simple.
-On 600 monthly covers booked online, TheFork at 2.50 EUR/cover costs 1,500 EUR.
-Zenchef at 99 EUR/month = 1,401 EUR saved per month.
+On 600 monthly covers booked online, a 2.50 EUR/cover marketplace costs 1,500 EUR.
+Riziva at 89 EUR/month = 1,411 EUR saved per month, or 16,932 EUR per year.
+Over 5 years, 84,660 EUR kept in your pocket instead of going to a marketplace.

 Integrated click and collect

-Concrete calculation: on 8,000 EUR/month delivery revenue, Uber Eats at 30% = 2,400 EUR commission.
-A custom solution at 79 EUR/month saves 2,321 EUR per month, or 27,852 EUR per year.
+Concrete calculation: on 8,000 EUR/month delivery revenue, a third-party platform at 30% = 2,400 EUR commission.
+An integrated solution at 79 EUR/month saves 2,321 EUR per month, or 27,852 EUR per year.

 Local SEO optimized for "restaurant [city]"